mitre/secure-coding-case-studies/python/msccs-1.md

 The create_postgres_db() function defined on line 30 in the file postgres_cluster_driver.py receives untrusted db_name and db_username values that were part of the previously defined connection_info object through the connection_dict parameter.

+    supporting file: postgraas_server\backends\postgres_cluster\postgres_cluster_driver.py

+    30	def create_postgres_db(connection_dict, config):
+    31	 if check_db_or_user_exists(connection_dict['db_name'],connection_dict['db_username'],config):
+    32			raise ValueError("db or user already exists")

 *CHECK_DB_OR_USER_EXISTS()*

 These untrusted values are then passed to the vulnerable check_db_or_user_exists() function on line 31 which was previously presented as the vulnerable source code and shown to be subject to SQL Injection.

 **Exploit:** CAPEC-66: SQL Injection

 In a benign interaction a user would provide an expected name of a database.
-An example of such a db_name might be:
+An example of such a db_name might be: `annual_sales` The resulting SQL command would be:

-    annual_sales

-The resulting SQL command would be:

     SELECT 1 FROM pg_database WHERE datname='annual_sales'

 Unfortunately, an adversary interacting with the vulnerable software could send a specially crafted POST request with a malicious db_name argument.
 In the example exploit that follows, the adversary will leverage the malicious interaction to learn about a specific property of the database that should not be available.
-Assume the adversary provides the following long and obviously incorrect value for db_name:

-    known_database_name' UNION SELECT 1 from pg_database WHERE datistemplate = TRUE --

-Doing so would result in the following SQL command after the vulnerable format() concatenation is performed:
+Assume the adversary provides the following long and obviously incorrect value for db_name: `known_database_name' UNION SELECT 1 from pg_database WHERE datistemplate = TRUE --` Doing so would result in the following SQL command after the vulnerable format() concatenation is performed:

     SELECT 1 FROM pg_database WHERE datname='known_database_name' UNION SELECT 1 from pg_database WHERE datistemplate = TRUE --'